-Flaxseed are shaped like sesame seeds but are slightly larger and have a hard shell that is smooth and shiny. they have an earthy nutty flavour.
-Flaxseeds are usually not consumed whole but rather ground as this allow for the us to easily absorb their nutrients.
+Flaxseeds are shaped like sesame seeds but are slightly larger and have a hard shell that is smooth and shiny.
+They have an earthy nutty flavour.
+Seeds are usually not consumed whole but rather ground as this allow for the us to easily absorb their nutrients.

 Flaxseeds are an excellent source of Omega-3 essential fatty acids and Alph-linolenic acid (ALA) as well as phytoestrogens know as lignans.
-They are a good source of dietary fibre, magnesium, potassium, and manganese, they are also a good source of the minerals phosphorus, iron and copper (Murray & Pizzarno).
+They are a good source of dietary fibre, magnesium, potassium, and manganese, they are also a good source of the minerals phosphorus, iron and copper.

-Flaxseeds are best bough whole to hold their self life.
+They are best bought whole to hold their shelf life.
 Once they have been ground up at home they should be store in the fridge to prevent them from oxidation and spoilage.

 A typical serving size is 1 or 2 tablespoons.Single serving size =15g (approx. 2 tablespoons)

 Energy (kJ).
 2 234 335